-As someone who’s just started taking their golfing rounds seriously, you’ll often hear people talk about golf handicap and its relevance.
+As someone who’s just started taking their golfing rounds seriously, you’ll often hear people talk about golf handicap and their relevance.
 A golf handicap is so crucial in golfing competitions that it determines how and where you play competitive golf.

 So what is a golf handicap?
 A golf handicap is a numerical value representing a golfer’s ability to compete against other golfers.
 It measures a player’s current ability over an entire round of golf represented by numbers.
 This value typically determines what category a golfer can compete in.

 Read on to find out everything you should know about a golf handicap, including how it works and how you can calculate your golf handicap using simple math formulas.